 Tata’s entry into the compact sub-4-metre SUV segment is sure to pose a problem to its competitors, the stalwart Ford EcoSport, and the current segment leader, the Maruti Suzuki Vitara Brezza.
-The Nexon, which is scheduled to launch on September 21, 2017, is an all-new SUV and sports new engines, a spunky design and some first-in-class features.
-The compact SUV will be available in four trim levels (XE, XM, XT and XZ+) and two engine options, a 110hp 1.2-litre turbo-petrol and a 110hp, 1.5-litre turbo-diesel.
+The Nexon, which has launched at Rs 5.85 lakh (ex-showroom, Delhi), is an all-new SUV sporting new engines, a spunky design and some first-in-class features.
+The compact SUV will be available in four trim levels (XE, XM, XT and XZ+) and two engine options, a 110hp, 1.2-litre, turbo-petrol and a 110hp, 1.5-litre, turbo-diesel.
 Will it be enough to take on its rivals?
 We find out.

 The Vitara Brezza is not a butch-looking car, yet it has got a defined SUV silhouette that Indian buyers seem to like.
 While Maruti Suzuki could have been a bit more adventurous styling with its styling, they have done well to add some glam to the Brezza’s simple lines with the contrast roof.
 Its 198mm ground clearance definitely provides that go-anywhere look but venture into the rough stuff at your own peril.

 The EcoSport is styled in a rather sporty manner while retaining the rugged SUV-ish look.
 The oversized octagonal grille, high bonnet and tailgate-mounted spare wheel all lend it a unique and youthful air.
 Its 200mm of ground clearance is great for Indian roads but actual off-roading is a serious no-no.